emilchr/jamming/README.md

 ## Known bugs and fixes

 - [ ] Add a login screen
-- [ ] Add transitions to TrackList.css.
+- [ ] Add transitions when adding a track to Playlist.css.